 Charge balance equations are derived using the concept of electroneutrality, where the sum of positive charges equals to the sum of negative charges in a solution.
 Such equations are useful for analysing acid-base equilibria and formulating complex acid-base titration equations.

-With reference to charge balance of the above equilibria, the sum of the number of moles of cations H+ and B+ must equal to that of anions A– and OH–.
-As the volume is of the solution is common to all ions,
+To maintain electroneutrality, the sum of the number of moles of cations H+ and B+ must equal to that of anions A– and OH–.
+As the volume of the solution is common to all ions,

 When formulating charge balance equations for aqueous compounds with multiple equilibria, we need to account for every charged species on the LHS of a particular equilibrium, which can be complicated.
-To avoid mistakes, select equilibria where species on the LHS are neutral.
-For example, equilibria for a diprotic acid can be presented in the following ways:
+To avoid mistakes, we select equilibrium expressions where species on the LHS are neutral.
+For example, the equilibrium equations for a diprotic acid can be presented in the following ways:

-Select the first and third equilibria, i.e. we can imagine part of the initial number of moles of H2A dissociating into Ha+ and HA– with the remaining part of the initial number of moles of H2A dissociating into 2Hb+ and A2-.
-For the first equilibria, the charge balance is
+Select the first and third equilibria, i.e., we can imagine part of the initial number of moles of H2A dissociating into Ha+ and HA–, with the remaining part of the initial number of moles of H2A dissociating into 2Hb+ and A2-.
+For the first equilibrium, the charge balance equation is

-For the third equilibria, the charge balance is
+For the third equilibrium, the charge balance equation is

 Combining eq31 and eq32,